Eco-Age/ecoage/TCC/src/PHPMailer-6.7.1/README.md

 If you're not using the `SMTP` class explicitly (you're probably not), you don't need a `use` line for the SMTP class.
 Even if you're not using exceptions, you do still need to load the `Exception` class as it is used internally.

 ## Legacy versions
-PHPMailer 5.2 (which is compatible with PHP 5.0 — 7.0) is no longer supported, even for security updates.
+PHPMailer 5.2 (which is compatible with PHP 5.0 — 7.0) is no longer supported, even for security atualizars.
 You will find the latest version of 5.2 in the [5.2-stable branch](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable).
 If you're using PHP 5.5 or later (which you should be), switch to the 6.x releases.

 ### Upgrading from 5.2
 The biggest changes are that source files are now in the `src/` folder, and PHPMailer now declares the namespace `PHPMailer\PHPMailer`.
 This has several important effects – [read the upgrade guide](https://github.com/PHPMailer/PHPMailer/tree/master/UPGRADING.md) for more details.